thecoshman/http/http.md

     and lock all other paths behind "admin:admin".

     Example output change:
-      Hosting "." on port 8000 without TLS and basic global authentication using "admin" as username and "admin" as password, no authentication under "target/.rustc_info.json",
+      Hosting "." on port 8000 without TLS and basic authentication under "/" using "admin" as username and "admin" as password, no authentication under "/target/.rustc_info.json",
-      basic authentication under "target/debug" using
+      basic authentication under "/target/debug" using
-      "r2ciYq00k8a" as username and "Z-zn~HV,R`<{br/0Yf." as password, no authentication under "target/doc"
+      "2tSpUhpG" as username and "-XR;[0uYxWHD1%iJ#W" as password, no authentication under "/target/doc",
-      basic authentication under "target/release" using
+      basic authentication under "/target/release" using
       "releases" as username and no password...

     See above for log messages when performing requests.